ctu-mrs/mrs_uav_trackers/README.md

 ![](.fig/thumbnail.jpg)

-## Purpose of a controller within the MRS control pipeline
+## Purpose of a tracker within the MRS control pipeline

 * Receiving high-level references from a navigation software, those are generally
   * a single **position** + **heading** reference,